 Having issues with your cupcakes?
 Here are a few quick tips to help you get perfect results:

-- The batter was too thick or too runny – Gluten-free flour blends can vary because each has a different starch-to-grain ratio.
-If the batter seems dry and clumpy, add a tablespoon or two of milk; if it’s too loose, mix in more flour.
+- The batter was too thick or too runny: Gluten-free flour blends can vary because each has a different starch-to-grain ratio.
+If the batter seems dry and clumpy, add a tablespoon or two of milk; if it is too loose, mix in more flour.

-- Frosting is runny or won’t hold its shape – Chill it for 15 minutes, or add more powdered sugar 1 tablespoon at a time, until it stiffens up.
+- Frosting is runny or will not hold its shape: Chill it for 15 minutes, if this doesn’t help, add more powdered sugar 1 tablespoon at a time, until it stiffens up.

 Frequently Asked Questions:

 Store the cupcakes in an airtight container in the refrigerator.
-Because they contain fresh strawberries, they’ll stay fresh (aka not get soggy) for about 2 days.
+Because they contain fresh strawberries, they will stay fresh (aka not get soggy) for about 2 days.
 For best texture, let them come to room temperature before serving.

 Yes.
 The moisture from the fresh berries makes them more perishable than typical cupcakes.
 Refrigerating them helps prevent mold and keeps the texture from becoming soggy.

-No, I don’t recommend it.
+No, I do not recommend it.
 The fresh strawberries can spoil quickly if left at room temperature, especially in warmer months.
 Keep them chilled for food safety.

 No, my recipe is specifically tested using fresh strawberries for fresh fruit flavors.